milkyway-labs/milkyway/x/restaking/README.md

 ### Service delegation

-ServiceDelegation stores the delegation made toward a service by a user.
+ServiceDelegation stores the delegation made by a user toward a service.
 It allows to obtain all the user's delegation toward a service and to quick check if a user has delegated toward a specific service.